 The problem with Shooting for Socrates is that the football is really a backdrop for writing a feel good story about the Troubles in Northern Ireland.
 And while sport as metaphor is the motivation for many soccer movies, in this case, the film doesn’t find its chemistry and feels like oil and water.
 Categorized as both drama and comedy, the film feels like neither.Continue reading “It’s better to pass than to try ‘Shooting for Socrates’ (2014)”

-Nefta Football Club stands out as being the only soccer movie to win an Oscar nomination (that I know of).
-Nominated in the 2020 Best Live Action Short Film category, Writer-Director Yves Piat has created a visually stunning and engaging short that leads to a whimsical but virtual punch line.Continue reading “‘Nefta Football Club’ (2018) first soccer movie nominated for an Oscar”
+Nefta Football Club stands out as being the second*** soccer movie to win an Oscar nomination (that I know of).
+Nominated in the 2020 Best Live Action Short Film category, Writer-Director Yves Piat has created a visually stunning and engaging short that leads to a whimsical but virtual punch line.Continue reading “‘Nefta Football Club’ (2018) soccer movie nominated for an Oscar”

 What would life be like if there were no such thing as football or soccer?
 The amusing but dark short Beinball shows us what happens to a middle-aged office worker whose only joy is the beautiful game.Continue reading “Suffer life without football in ‘Beinball’ (2014)”